0xArsi/snp-clustering/README.md

 We strongly recommend that you run this analysis in a Linux environment.
 Command line tools like `realpath` or `readlink` are used to avoid relative pathing in the pipeline; these utilities may not be available in compatible versions or at all on other systems.

+It is first recommended to run `bash scripts/clean.sh` for sanity.

 The script `scripts/pipe.sh` runs the entire pipeline:
 * PCA with `plink`
 * clustering, hyperparameter tuning and visualization